 Coughing is a normal reflex that occurs when the body senses an irritant in the respiratory system.
 The nerves signal the muscles to spasm in an attempt to expel the invader.
 A cough can have many different causes, including but not limited to smoke, pollen, mold, dust, certain types of foods, allergens and mucus.
-Identifying the type of cough can help determine the reason for this symptom and guide the need for medical treatment.
+Identifying the type of cough can help determine the reason you are coughing and guide the need for medical treatment.

 Read on to distinguish one cough from another and what you can do to recover quickly.

 Is Your Cough a Sign of COVID, the Flu, a Cold, or Allergies?

 If you develop a cough these days, one of the first things that might cross your mind is, “Do I have COVID?”
 While coughing is one of the most common symptoms associated with COVID-19, there are some ways to tell it apart from other types of coughs, such as those associated with the flu, the common cold, or even allergies.

 For one, a COVID-19 cough is typically dry, and it is usually accompanied by other symptoms like a headache, fever, stomach upset, and loss of taste or smell.
 Colds, on the other hand, rarely cause headaches or fever, and will never cause gastrointestinal upset.
 They are often milder than COVID-19 symptoms and shouldn’t cause the body aches that often come with COVID-19.
 And though the flu does cause headaches and fever, it should not cause a loss of taste or smell.

 When it comes to allergies, it’s important to note that allergy symptoms are not caused by a virus like a cold or flu.
 They are triggered by things like seasonal tree and grass pollens.
 Unlike COVID-19, allergies should not cause a headache, fever, muscle aches, or stomach upset.